akvasan2/MonteCarloPathwaySearch/Conf_Search/Initial_Search/README.md

 		2. Placing the drug in all possible positions within the protein at points along a grid Removes any clases between drug and protein

-	A third protocol is called to remove ring piercings
+		A third protocol is then called to remove ring piercings

 Required files: